 Another common snoring factor is related to your sinuses.
 Namely, chronic nasal congestion and blockage can lead to snoring, as can a deviated nasal septum.
 This is also made much worse if you have any blockage caused by allergies, pollutants, a cold, etc.

 The best snoring mouthpiece devices won’t help if you smoke a pack a day.
 Smoking is directly related to the previous point, but it deserves special mention.
 It’s a very serious irritant that damages and messes with every part of your respiratory system.
-It leads to sinus infections, messes with your tonsils, and dries out your mouth and throat.
+Some of the negative effects of smoking include sinus infections, messes with your tonsils, and dries out your mouth and throat.

 Sleeping on Your Back